ylolla/Breakeven-Tool-for-Hospitals-and-Physicians/README.md

 A graph will be displayed which shows the breakeven point or intersection point for the number of hours that a locum will cost more for the hospital to keep in the long run.
 This will be helpful for hospitals to decide wether to hire a locum or a full time employee based on the number of hours.

 https://colab.research.google.com/drive/1hk0VXKe5FeXlz5ZUTQs0csCoWfnvQWnl -- Click this link to run the file directly.
+You can re-run the code and enter custom values using the link.

 For example: